What is worm composting?

 If you don’t mind your worms not working in the winter, then insulating your bin with some hay and moving it to a more sheltered location should be enough to keep your worms alive.

-If you want to carry on composting, then the best thing to do is move your worms inside or take a heater outside.
+If you want to carry on composting, then the best thing to do is move your worms inside or take a heater outside (a hot water bottle works wonders!).
 Worms will only go dormant if the temperature drops.
 If you prevent this from happening, then you’ll have to problem producing compost all throughout the winter.

 Hopefully, you’ve found this guide helpful and are now ready to start composting with worms.